ExpressAI/EaaS_API_dev/docs/source/installation.rst

    from eaas import Client
    client = Client()

    # To use this API for scoring, you need to format your input as list of dictionary.
-Each dictionary consists of `src` (string, optional), `refs` (list of string, optional) and `hypo` (string, required). `src` and `refs` are optional based on the metrics you want to use.
-Please do not conduct any preprocessing on `src`, `refs` or `hypo`, we expect normal-cased detokenized texts.
-All preprocessing steps are taken by the metrics.
-Below is a simple example.
+   # Each dictionary consists of `source` (string, optional), `references` (list of string, optional)
+   # and `hypothesis` (string, required). `source` and `references` are optional based on the metrics
+   # you want to use.
+Please do not conduct any preprocessing on `source`, `references` or `hypothesis`,
+   # we expect normal-cased detokenized texts.
+All the preprocessing steps are taken by the metrics.
+   # Below is a simple example.

-   inputs = [{"src": "This is the source.",
+   inputs = [{"source": "This is the source.",
-              "refs": ["This is the reference one.", "This is the reference two."], "hypo": "This is the generated hypothesis."}] metrics = ["bleu", "chrf"] # Can be None for simplicity if you consider using all metrics
+              "references": ["This is the reference one.", "This is the reference two."], "hypothesis": "This is the generated hypothesis."}] metrics = ["bleu", "chrf"] # Can be None for simplicity if you consider using all metrics

    score_dic = client.score(inputs, metrics) # inputs is a list of Dict, metrics is metric list